Eugene-Kwaka/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 11-binary_to_decimal converts a value in an env from base 2 to base 10.

 12-combinations prints all possible combinations of two letters in alpha order except from oo starting from a to z with max of 64 characters.

+13-print_float prints a number with two decimal places.